 Parents: English Setter x Border Collie mix

 The English Borsetter is the result of crossbreeding an English Setter with a Border Collie.
+Both parents are top-tier working dogs, though in different fields.
 They’re quite rare, but amazing dogs if you can ever find one.

 As expected, the Borsetter is an energetic dog that loves to work, work work.
-Though they’re not as intense as the purebred Border Collie, they need plenty of exercise and run.
+Though they may not be as intense as the purebred Border Collie, they need plenty of exercise and run.
+Mental exercise will also be a priority with these dogs.

 Overall, they are sensitive dogs that need a loving environment to thrive.
 Socialization at an early age is important for them, but not as important as an equally affectionate family.